Skip to main content

 : Delete the analysis.

-Learn more details about the point cloud analysis in our Sphere XG User Manual.
+For more detailed information, see our Sphere XG User Manual.

 Don’t hesitate to share your feedback on this new functionality through the in-app feedback form!